wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8.9.5 =
+= 1.8.9.6 =
-Added Italian Translation (it_IT), fixed a minor bug in the translation files, fixed a compatibility issue with the Autoptimize plugin, and updated the filters in the spam blocking algorithm.
+Increased minimum required WordPress version to 3.9, made various code improvements, and improved/updated the filters in the spam blocking algorithm.
 Please see Changelog for details.

 == Other Notes ==